 View additional information about indoor and outdoor gathering restrictions on Council's events and what's on page

-Contact your sporting club or association directly to find out when activities will continue and what special measures have been put in place.
+Contact your sporting club or association directly to find out about impacts to their activities and what special COVID Safe measures have been put in place.

 The Queensland Government's COVID Safe businesses webpage offer the latest information on allowed numbers, social distancing measures, the roadmap to easing restrictions and COVID Safe plans and checklists.